 For single contribution of $250 or more the donor must obtain a contemporaneous, written acknowledgment of the contribution from the recipient organization.
 (IRS Publication 1771)

-According to the IRS Pub 1771, the recipient organization can either issue single charitable contribution receipt for each contribution of $250 or more, or you can attach an itemized statement to the donor's annual contribution statement which includes all of the donor's tax deductible contributions.
+The recipient organization can either issue single charitable contribution receipt for each contribution of $250 or more, or you can attach an itemized statement to the donor's annual contribution statement which includes all of the donor's tax deductible contributions.

 A contribution receipt must include the Church's or Nonprofit's name, the donor's name, the date(s) of the donation(s), and the amount(s).